cakephp/upgrade/README.md

 use `require-dev` in `composer.json` as the installed PHPUnit and CakePHP packages cause conflicts with the rector tasks.

-To install dev-dependencies use `make install-dev`.
-Then you will be able to run `vendor/bin/phpunit`.
-You can also use `make test` to install dependencies and run tests.
+To install dev-dependencies use `composer setup`.
+Then you will be able to run `composer test` and `composer cs-check` etc.

+See also `Makefile` for more shortcut commands.